 After he left Mary put her hands on the commode’s marble top and closed her eyes.
 Again she saw nothing but she held her pose, trying to quiet her thoughts in the hope that Emily would make herself manifest again.
 Mary opened her eyes and began to look closely at the commode.
 It was well made, with distinctive joinery on the edges of the drawer fronts.
 She carefully lifted the marble top off and set it aside.
 Empty, and with the top removed, the commode still seemed heavier than its appearance suggested.
 On a whim, Mary turned the piece on its side, exposing its bottom.
 The wood there was smooth, it was flush with the bottom edges of the sides and back.
 Something about it didn’t look quite right.

 “Even an expensive piece of furniture wouldn’t be finished like this on the bottom,” Mary thought, “There should be blocks of wood glued here.
 What’s behind this?”
 She gave the panel a rap: it responded with a muffled thud.
 Looking at the perimeter of the panel, Mary noticed that there was a thin gap where it joined the sides and the back.
-On the front, however, the panel was rabbeted into the kick-plate and the joint seam was filled with a line of glue.
+On the front, however, the panel was rabbeted into the kick-plate and the joint seam had been filled with a line of glue.

 “It’s another drawer,” she thought, yanking on the kick-plate.
 It made a cracking sound but didn’t yield.